DEF CON CTF 2021 ran Friday August 6th through Sunday 8th (CTFTime) and were hybrid, like the rest of DEF CON.

 Pre-game Team Communications

-Attention teams!
-We hope that you are excited about DEF CON CTF (reminder: setup is on Friday at 4:00am Vegas time)!
-To tide you over until then, we have some information for you that might cause (or simplify) some prep work on your part! ### Game network access How will you access your network?
+ATTENTION TEAMS!
+We hope that you are excited about DEF CON CTF (reminder: setup is on Friday at 9:00am Vegas time)!
+To keep you amped until then, we have compiled info for you that might cause (or simplify) some prep work on your part! **Game network access:** How will you access your network?
 We're glad you asked.
 We will provide you each with a VM that is VPNed into the game.
-You can use this VM as a jump box, or you can extract the wireguard configuration to set it up on your own (though we will offer no tech support for such a configuration).
+You can use this VM as a jump box, or you can extract the wireguard configuration to set it up on your own (though we will offer absolutely no tech support for such a configuration).
 We'll grant access to these VMs by literally emailing ssh keys to your team POC emails like massive noobs, so make sure those mailboxes are secure!
-As in previous years, challenges will be running at `10.13.37.TEAM_ID`.
-If you choose to export the wireguard config, your (hopefully) non-vulnerable personal machines will use `10.1.100+TEAM_ID.0/24`, though we have reserved the lower 128 IPs of that network for our own use, so back off.
-Your gateway should be `10.1.100+TEAM_ID.1`.
-We will tell you your team ID when we mail you your ssh key. ### PCAP access Tired of us deciding when PCAPs are released?
-This year, we put the decision in YOUR hands.
-Now, you're playing with POWER!
-New this year, each service will have a **STEALTH port** alongside it's normal port.
-The stealth port will be `10000+SERVICE_PORT`, so If a challenge listens on port 1337, the stealth port will be 11337.
-The stealth port hits the same exact challenge endpoint as the normal port, but traffic through that port will not be released to the victim team.
+We won't send out the wireguard configs: you can scp them off of the VMs.
+The VMs will have several spare configurations so that you can distribute them to any players that need them, without compromising the configuration of the jump box. ** Jump box???** There will be no services running on the jumpbox.
+The machine will have something like 2 cores and 8gb RAM, running Ubuntu 20.04.
+The jump box is there just for your convenience.
+You can nuke your jumpbox if you really want to, but honestly, you're just hurting yourself at that point.
+Use the jump box. **Services???** As in previous years, challenges will be running at 10.13.37.TEAM_ID.
+If you choose to export the wireguard config, your (hopefully) non-vulnerable personal machines will use 10.1.100+TEAM_ID.0/24, though we have reserved the lower 128 IPs of that network for our own use, so back off.
+Your gateway should be 10.1.100+TEAM_ID.1.
+We will tell you your team ID when we mail you your ssh key.
+If you want to colocate your infra with our infra, Amazon's us-west will be pretty close. **PCAP access!** This year, we once again put the decision of releasing PCAPs in YOUR hands.
+Each service will have a STEALTH port alongside its normal port.
+The stealth port will be 10000+SERVICE_PORT, so If a challenge listens on port 1337, the stealth port will be 11337.
+The stealth port hits the exact same challenge endpoint as the normal port, but traffic through that port will not be released to the victim team.
 But beware: maintaining backdoor access to other teams ain't cheap!
-If your team sends *any* traffic through a service's stealth port to a given team, you will only receive half points for stealing that team's flag that round.
-We leave the analysis of the implications of this, both on attack and defense, as an exercise to the player.
-Good luck! - The Order of the Overflow
+If your team sends any traffic through a service's stealth port to a given team, you will only receive half points for stealing that team's flag that round. **What are OOO's DEF CON CTFs like?** Prepare for trouble, and make it double!
+If you're new to the game, you might want to get a feel for our style by reading prior writeups by player(s): - DEF CON 28: https://dttw.tech/posts/Skww4fzGP - DEF CON 27: https://dttw.tech/posts/SJ40_7MNS - DEF CON 26: https://dttw.tech/posts/Hka91N-IQ Or viewing our prior challenges: http://archive.ooo/ Or reading our own writeup of last year: https://oooverflow.io/dc-ctf-2020-finals/ Or reviewing archives of tons of data from prior years: https://oooverflow.io/ In the archives, please take a special look at the game state JSON.
+We will communicate this to you with a brief time delay, and it gives you a near-complete view of the state and history of the game up to that point.
+Please make absolutely sure to familiarize yourself with last year's JSON (https://oooverflow.io/dc-ctf-2020-finals/final_tick.json).
+We're not guaranteeing that this year's will be identical, but last year's will be a great start.